-- The program reasonably conforms to the current version of any of the following or any combination of the following frameworks: - The Framework for Improving Critical Infrastructure Cybersecurity developed by the National Institute of Standards and Technology (NIST); - o NIST Special Publication 800-171; - NIST Special Publications 800-53 and 800-53a; - The Federal Risk and Authorization Management Program (FedRAMP) Security Assessment Framework; - The Center for Internet Security Critical Security Controls for Effective Cyber Defense; - The International Organization for Standardization/International Electrotechnical Commission 27000 Family Information Security Management Systems. - The program reasonably complies with the current version of the Payment Card Industry (PCI) Data Security Standard and conforms to the current version of another applicable framework listed above. - The covered entity is regulated by the state, by the federal government, or both, or is otherwise subject to the requirements of any of the laws or regulations listed below, and the program reasonably conforms to the entirety of the current version of any of the following:9 - The security requirements of the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA), which governs healthcare; - Title V of the federal Gramm-Leach-Bliley Act of 1999, which applies to financial institutions; - The Federal Information Security Modernization Act of 2014, which generally covers federal agencies;
+- The program reasonably complies with the current version of any of the following or any combination of the following frameworks: - The Framework for Improving Critical Infrastructure Cybersecurity developed by the National Institute of Standards and Technology (NIST); - NIST Special Publication 800-171; - NIST Special Publications 800-53 and 800-53a; - The Federal Risk and Authorization Management Program (FedRAMP) Security Assessment Framework; - The Center for Internet Security Critical Security Controls for Effective Cyber Defense; - The International Organization for Standardization/International Electrotechnical Commission 27000 Family - Information Security Management Systems. - The program reasonably complies with both the current version of the Payment Card Industry (PCI) Data Security Standard and the current version of another applicable framework listed above. - The covered entity is regulated by the state, by the federal government, or both, and the program reasonably complies with the entirety of the current version of any of the following:9

-9 R.C.
+&lt;sup>9 R.C.
 1354.03(B).